 Pic Talk: Arjun Kapoor Gives Malaika Arora A Kiss Of Love; Ranveer Singh Reacts Like A True Friend

 After keeping his affair with Malaika Arora under the carpet for a long time, Arjun Kapoor recently made his relationship official in front of the media.
-Today (October 23) is quite a special day for Arjun Kapoor as his ladylove, Malaika, turns a year old and to make this day a bit more memorable, Arjun shared a lovey-dovey pictures on his Instagram page.
+Today (October 23) is quite a special day for Arjun Kapoor as his ladylove, Malaika, turns a year older and to make this day a bit more memorable, Arjun shared a lovey-dovey picture on his Instagram page.

-In the picture, Arjun can be seen planting a kiss on Malaika's head and we can't stop awwing over their romantic picture.
+In the picture, Arjun can be seen planting a kiss on Malaika's head and we can't stop 'awwing' over their romantic picture.
 Arjun refrained from writing any long caption for the picture and used just a heart emoticon.
 Well, who needs a long caption when the picture can speak a thousand words, right?

-Many celebs are left in awe of Arjun and Malaika's social media PDA.
-Arjun's close buddy, Ranveer wrote, "LOVE❤️❤️❤️❤️❤️❤️" while Kriti Sanon wrote, "Awww ♥️♥️😍😍".
-Just like Ranveer and Kriti, Jacqueline also rooted for Arjun and Malaika and left heart emoticons on Arjun's post for Malaika.
+Many celebs were left in awe of Arjun and Malaika's social media PDA.
+Arjun's close buddy, Ranveer wrote, "LOVE❤️❤️❤️❤️❤️❤️," while Kriti Sanon wrote, "Awww ♥️♥️😍😍".
+Just like Ranveer and Kriti, Jacqueline Fernandez also rooted for Arjun and Malaika, and left heart emoticons on Arjun's post for Malaika.

-Many fans of Arjun Kapoor welcomed the picture with the open arms and wrote "Happy birthday, Bhabhi".
+Many fans of Arjun Kapoor welcomed the picture with open arms and wrote "Happy birthday, Bhabhi."

 Last night, Malaika threw a birthday bash in Mumbai and it was attended by her close friends including Kareena Kapoor Khan, Karisma Kapoor, Karan Johar, Arjun Rampal, Sanjay Kapoor, Janhvi Kapoor and Ananya Panday.

-On the work front, Arjun will be seen next in Panipat.
+On the work front, Arjun will next be seen in Panipat.
 The film is directed by Ashutosh Gowariker and it also casts Sanjay Dutt and Kriti Sanon in the lead roles.